AnshulSood11/Twitter-Demand-Forecasting/README.md

 ![Twitter Demand Forecasting demo](demo/demo.gif)

-As a use case, I provide analysis for top 5 smartphone brands in India with location set to Delhi and considering tweets from 25th April to 11th May.
+As a sample use case, I provide analysis for top 5 smartphone brands in India with location set to Delhi and considering tweets from 25th April to 11th May.

 Here are the net sentiment scores for all the 5 brands, namely Oneplus, Samsung, iPhone, Nokia and Redmi